🎧 Real entrepreneurs. Real stories.

 Next steps with your SWOT Analysis

 With your goals and actions in hand, you’ll be a long way toward completing a strategic plan for your business.
-I like to use the Lean Planning methodology for strategic plans as well as regular business planning.
+I like to use the growth planning methodology for strategic plans as well as regular business planning.
 The actions that you generate from your SWOT analysis will fit right into the milestones portion of your Lean Plan and will give you a concrete foundation that you can grow your business from.
-You can download our free Lean Plan template to help you get started.
+You can download our free one-page business plan template to help you get started.

 Like this post?
 Share with a friend!